Lim Chwee Teck: Career and research

-In the midst of the COVID-19 pandemic in 2020, Lim and his team developed two portable point-of-care rapid diagnostic tests – a portable micro-PCR system called EPIDAX and a rapid antigen test kit called abSenseTM.

 Leadership

 Lim is Director of the Institute for Health Innovation and Technology (iHealhtech) at the National University of Singapore.

-Lim founded a consortium called the Singapore Health Technologies Consortium (HealthTEC) which comprises a network of over 25 health technology companies with the aim of promoting closer research collaboration and quicker transfer of knowledge and research outcomes from academia to industry.
-HealthTEC is supported by the National Research Foundation.
+Lim was the Founding Director of the Singapore Health Technologies Consortium (HealthTEC.SG) which comprises a network of over 70 health and medical technology companies with the aim of promoting closer research collaboration and quicker transfer of knowledge and research outcomes from academia to industry.
+HealthTEC.SG is supported by the National Research Foundation.

 Entrepreneurship

-Lim is a serial entrepreneur who drives innovation and technological advancements, nurtures and supports both young and aspired researchers to venture into entrepreneurship through his leadership.
-He has currently co-founded six spin-off companies such as Biolidics, Microtube Technologies and Flexosense that are commercialising technologies developed in his laboratory.
+Lim has co-founded six spin-off companies such as Biolidics (IPO in 2018), Microtube Technologies and Flexosense that are commercialising technologies developed in his laboratory.